 Are you looking for new ways to market your product?
 Then this is the perfect time to invest in a D2C strategy.

 More and more customers are choosing to buy directly from a brand.
 And who can blame them?
 Not only are D2C brands able to offer a wholesome customer experience, they are also cutting out the need for any intermediaries.
-We've listed 7 inspiring examples of D2C brands in the Benelux area.
+Here below we've listed 7 inspiring examples of D2C brands in the Benelux area.

 The Netherlands (and in fact the entire Benelux area) is famous for its biking culture – and we can't think of a better way to kick off our list than with bicycle producer, Veloretti.